CESSProject/cess-course/README.md

 ## Announcement

+**2024-03-06**:

+- Currently we are on the week 6 of the course.
+For those that haven't registered for a team, please fill in the team formation survey.
+- Team project will be due by **Mar 18, 00:00 UTC**.

 **2024-02-15**:

 - To encourage more students to participate in the course assignment, we have adjusted the grading/assignment policy as followed: